Specialist Support

 Speech & Language Therapy

-Fran's role is to work with individual pupils but also to develop and support communication within the school as a whole.
-Fran is also trained to assess feeding and swallowing difficulties (dysphagia).
+The team's role is to work with individual pupils but also to develop and support communication within the school as a whole.
+They are also trained to assess feeding and swallowing difficulties (dysphagia).

-All pupils at Elms Bank have access to speech therapy with Fran being based onsite.
+All pupils at Elms Bank have access to speech therapy with the team being based onsite.
 In order to provide the most effective input pupils are assigned into categories based on their level of need - universal, targeted or specialist.

 Contact

-Please get in touch with Fran if you have any concerns about your child's communication skills or if they are having problems with eating and/or drinking.
+Please get in touch with Rebecca if you have any concerns about your child or need advice.

 E-mail: davies.f@elmsbank.co.uk